-A retrospective analysis of data from the Surveillance, Epidemiology, and End Results program identified 311 patients with esthesioneuroblastoma.
-Patients were staged by the extent of the tumor.
-Disease limited to the nasal cavity was considered the lowest stage and involvement of regional lymph nodes or metastasis was considered the highest stage.
-This staging system correlated well with outcome.
-A meta-analysis of 26 studies with a total of 390 patients, largely adults, with esthesioneuroblastoma indicates that higher histopathologic grade and metastases to the cervical lymph nodes may correlate with adverse prognostic factors.
+A meta-analysis of 26 studies with a total of 390 patients, largely adults with esthesioneuroblastoma, indicates that higher histopathologic grade and metastases to the cervical lymph nodes may correlate with adverse prognostic factors.

 The mainstay of treatment has been surgery and radiation.
-Newer techniques such as endoscopic sinus surgery, stereotactic radiosurgery, and proton-beam therapy (charged-particle radiation therapy) may play a role in the management of this tumor.
+Newer techniques such as endoscopic sinus surgery may offer similar short-term outcomes to open craniofacial resection.
+Other techniques such as stereotactic radiosurgery and proton-beam therapy (charged-particle radiation therapy) may also play a role in the management of this tumor.
+Nodal metastases are seen in about 5% of patients.
 Routine neck dissection and nodal exploration are not indicated in the absence of clinical or radiological evidence of disease.
 Management of cervical lymph node metastases has been addressed in a review article.

-Reports indicate the increasing use of neoadjuvant or adjuvant chemotherapy.[22,23,31,32,33]; [Level of evidence: 3iii] Chemotherapy regimens that have been used with efficacy include etoposide (VP-16) with ifosfamide and cisplatin; vincristine, actinomycin D, and cyclophosphamide without doxorubicin; ifosfamide/etoposide; cisplatin plus etoposide or doxorubicin; and irinotecan plus docetaxel.[Level of evidence: 3iiA]
+Reports indicate the increasing use of neoadjuvant or adjuvant chemotherapy in patients with advanced-stage disease with promising results.[23,24,35,36,37]; [Level of evidence: 3iii] Chemotherapy regimens that have been used with efficacy include etoposide with ifosfamide and cisplatin; vincristine, actinomycin D, and cyclophosphamide with and without doxorubicin; ifosfamide/etoposide; cisplatin plus etoposide or doxorubicin; and irinotecan plus docetaxel.[Level of evidence: 3iiA]